marijnh/Eloquent-JavaScript/04_data.md

 // → {x: 0.3667, y: 1.966}
 ```

 If you're not familiar with sines and cosines, don't worry.
-I'll explain them when they are used in this book, in [Chapter ?](dom#sin_cos).
+I'll explain them when they are used in [Chapter ?](dom#sin_cos).

 {{index "Math.random function", "random number"}}